PersiaML/tutorials/src/monitoring/index.md

 2. Deploy PushGateway

-It would be better that every single job hold a gateway node, instead of sharing it across jobs, to avoid bottlenecks caused by single point.
+See [official documentation](https://github.com/prometheus/pushgateway) for details.
+Here is an example for deploying gateway by [docker-compose].

-Here is an example for deploying gateway by [docker-compose], as the default push address of PersiaML is `metrics_gateway:9091`.
+The default push address on PersiaML services is `metrics_gateway:9091`, which can be override by the environment variable `PERSIA_METRICS_GATEWAY_ADDR`.

 ```yaml
 version: "3.3"